getify/You-Dont-Know-JS/async & performance/ch3.md

 Besides the principle violation, such behavior could wreak havoc, if say there were multiple `then(..)` registered callbacks on the promise `p`, because some would get called and others wouldn't, and it would be very opaque as to why.

+**Note:** Usually, if a Promise object can be created, an exception will lead to the Promise being rejected.
+But if a Promise cannot be created, an exception will be thrown from the Promise constructor expression.

 ### Trustable Promise?

 There's one last detail to examine to establish trust based on the promise pattern.